doppelmutzi/react-viewport-playground/README.md

 React playground for writing algorithms to determine whether DOM elements are inside viewport with respect to different requirements.
 E.g., is an element 40% vertically visible?

+The following picture shows the demo app and how it works.

 ![Screenshot of demo app](./react-viewport-playground.png)

 ## Things I wanted to learn